 - While VC 27315 imposes laws on wearing seat belts, it also requires vehicle owners to maintain safety belts in good working order.

 - A seat belt ticket in California starts with a fine of $20.00 for the first offense and a fine of $50.00 for every subsequent offense.
-Please note these are “base fines.”
-The actual fine a driver receives will be significantly more than the base fine.
+These are “base fines.”
+The actual fine will be significantly more than the base fine.
 This is because the actual fine includes fees and penalty assessments.

-- Legal defenses are available to persons that do not wear a seat belt.
-It’s in a person’s best interests, though, to consult with an attorney before challenging a ticket.
+- Legal defenses are available to fight seat belt violation charges.
+It is in your best interests to consult with an attorney before challenging a ticket.

 Our California auto accident attorneys will explain the following about California car seat law:

-- 2. The penalties for not wearing a seat belt
+- 2. What are the penalties for not wearing a seat belt?

-- 3. Legal defenses if a driver violates the Motor Vehicle Safety Act
+- 3. What are the legal defenses if I violate the Motor Vehicle Safety Act?

-- 5. Driving or riding in a vehicle without a seat belt and criminal charges
+- 5. Is driving or riding in a vehicle without a seat belt a criminal charge?

-- 7. Effect of not wearing a seat belt on a personal injury lawsuit
+- 7. How does not wearing a seat belt affect a personal injury lawsuit?

 California Vehicle Code 27315 is also known as the Motor Vehicle Safety Act.1 The Act is designed to increase traffic safety and reduce deaths and injuries on California roadways by imposing seat belt use requirements.2